How To Calculate Lv Mass

 Q: What is considered a high LV mass?

 A: There's no single cutoff value for a "high" LV mass.
-The normal range varies depending on age, sex, and body size.
-Clinicians typically use reference ranges based on these factors to interpret the results.
+In real terms, the normal range varies depending on age, sex, and body size.
+Worth adding: clinicians typically use reference ranges based on these factors to interpret the results.
 An LV mass significantly above the normal range for an individual suggests hypertrophy and warrants further investigation.

 Q: Can LV mass be reduced?